Written by Rose Souders

 - If your brand is pretty popular and recognized.
 For example, many of us habitually type facebook.com into our browsers every week without needing a hyperlink to direct us on how to get to the website.

-- If you ran a print ad with a simple URL.
+- If you run a print ad with a simple URL.
 People will receive the print, then can type in the URL you’ve advertised on your ad.

 - You haven’t set up a filter on your Google Analytics property and you’re tracking yourself and your office’s web traffic to your own website.
 In an effort to get accurate analytics, you should definitely set up this filter.
-How to do it in a future blog post, stay tuned.
+Here’s how to block yourself from analytics to get accurate web data.

 - Dark social, see below.